 \subsubsection{Black-box Attacks}

-Here, it is assumed no information about the model is to the attacker.
+Here, it is assumed that no information about the model is available to the attacker.
 The adversary method exploits the crafted input along with the outputs.
-Further sub-divided into the following types:
+Further subdivided into the following types: